tiaratc/Artist-Management-Program-in-Music-Festival/README.md

-#**Py Music Festival 2024 - Schedule Management Program**
+# **Py Music Festival 2024 - Schedule Management Program**

-##Overview
+## Overview

-This project is create a Python program made to help organize and manage performance schedules for music festivals.
+This project is to create a Python program made to help organize and manage performance schedules for music festivals.
 It helps speed up the manual process of checking that artists and group members are not scheduled for shows that happen at the same time.

 The program lets users add, view, update, delete, and check for conflicts in show schedules.
 It’s based on real challenges I faced while managing events with many artists.

-##Features
+## Features

 	1. Add Show
 		Users can add new shows with information like the group name, members, day, time, and hall.
 The program checks for duplicates and ensures the input is correct (e.g., time format).